Home » Simplify your calculations with ease. » Tools » Bulking Calculator

 • Volume of Material in Compacted State (V₂) refers to the volume of the material once it has been compacted back into its original denser state, usually after being placed or processed.
 This volume is smaller due to the compacting forces that reduce air pockets and densify the material.

-See also Banzhaf Power Calculator Online
+See also Termidor HE Calculator Online

 This formula gives a ratio that describes how much larger the material volume is in its loose form compare to its compacted form.
 The bulking factor is critical in planning how much material will need to be transported, stored, or compacted during construction projects.